kouqhar/Roman-Numeral-Converter/README.md

 # Roman Numeral Converter

-This is an application helps convert Roman numerals to numbers.
+This is an application helps convert numbers to Roman numerals.
 Find Roman numerals.

 # Contact Me :rocket: